MicrosoftDocs/dynamics365smb-docs/financials/LocalFunctionality/Belgium/how-to-manage-electronic-payment-lines.md

 ---
 # How to: Manage Electronic Payment Lines
-You can have ADD INCLUDE<!--[!INCLUDE[navnow](../../includes/navnow_md.md)]--> suggest payments automatically and then you can add more payments manually.
+You can have [!INCLUDE[d365fin](../../includes/d365fin_md.md)] suggest payments automatically and then you can add more payments manually.
 You can also edit or delete suggested payments.
 You must correct all errors before you can post the electronic payment lines.
 The following procedure describes how to manually add or edit payment journal lines, but you can also delete payment journal lines in the **Payment Journal** window.

 ### To manage a payment journal line